Skip to content

 No ballot paper may be rejected for the sole reason that the mark extends beyond the circle or that the circle is not completely filled in.
 However, the mark must not touch another circle.

-Any mark that clearly indicates the elector’s intent should be accepted—for example, an X, a cross, a circle, a dot, a check mark, a fully darkened circle or a partially darkened circle.
-The important thing is for the mark to be clear and simple; it should leave no doubt as to the intended vote.
+Any mark made in the circle that clearly indicates the elector’s intent should be accepted—for example, an X, a cross, a circle, a dot, a check mark, a fully darkened circle or a partially darkened circle.
+The important thing is for the mark to be clear; it should leave no doubt as to the intended vote.

 Consequences of a rejected ballot

-The current Québec ballot paper is prescribed by the Election Act.
-It does not provide the possibility to vote for none of the candidates or parties, therefore cancelling one’s vote, which is sometimes referred to as a blank vote in other electoral systems.
+The current ballot paper models are prescribed by the electoral laws.
+They do not provide the possibility to vote for none of the candidates or parties, which is referred to as a blank vote in other electoral systems.

-For example, if an elector does not mark any circles or marks all circles in order to cancel their vote, their ballot will be rejected, but will still be counted in voter turnout.
+For example, if an elector does not mark any circles or marks all circles in order to voluntarily spoil their vote, their ballot will be rejected during the counting of the votes, but will still be counted in voter turnout.

 Other resources